3 Ways to Parade at Home

 1. DIY Decorations

 Whether you have an actual parade or not, you can still celebrate the season at home with your own DIY decorations!
-Break out the red, white, and blue and deck out your favorite set of wheels.
+Break out the red, white, and blue or your rainbow colors and deck out your favorite set of wheels.
 You can use materials you have at home – construction paper, glitter, yarn…whatever you have in your craft drawer.
-Plus, making the most of what you have laying around is the perfect chance for you and your kids to flex your creative muscles and brainstorm some festive DIY 4th of July décor.
+Plus, making the most of what you have laying around is the perfect chance for you and your kids to flex your creative muscles and brainstorm some festive DIY celebratory décor.
 Need a little help getting started?
 Check out some of our favorite ideas for dressing up your wagon or tricycle.

 2. Pretend Play Parade